opendatacube/datacube-ows/docs/cfg_global.rst

        "https://secure.domain.com/ows",
    ]

-Co-ordinate Reference Systems (published_CRSs)
+Coordinate Reference Systems (published_CRSs)
 ==============================================

-The "published_CRSs" entry in the global sections declares the list of Co-ordinate Reference Systems supported by the server instance.
+The "published_CRSs" entry in the global sections declares the list of Coordinate Reference Systems supported by the server instance.

 It should be a dictionary of dictionaries, with the labels being recognised by Proj4 (ideally EPSG codes, as in the example).
 Other CRS formats (i.e. ESRI style WKID) can be supported by adding them as aliases in your proj4 configuration.

-The configuration for each Co-ordinate Reference System contains the following entries:
+The configuration for each Coordinate Reference System contains the following entries:

 geographic
-   Boolean indicating whether the projection is geographic, i.e. uses degrees latitude and longitude as it's co-ordinates.
+   Boolean indicating whether the projection is geographic, i.e. uses degrees latitude and longitude as it's coordinates.
 Required.
 Note that at least one geographic CRS must be published.

 horizontal_coord
    The label of the horizontal coordinate.
 Defaults to "longitude".